P33J3/P33J3/README.md

-- 👋 Hi, I’m @P33J3
+- 👋 Hi, I’m Peter-Jon
-- 👀 I’m interested in all things React and FullStack
+- 👀 I’m interested in all things FullStack
 - 🌱 I’m currently learning to be a better developer.
 - 📫 You can reach me at peterjon.dev